 In fact, it was reported recently that Brits spend more time on the loo each week than they do exercising – and 64 per cent of us sit down for at least six hours a day.
 Staying in shape needn’t be the chore that we build it up to be.
 Find a cool and engaging fitness trend and make it your hobby – before you know it you’ll actually enjoy fitness.

-Take On Hardcore Yoga
+Take On Yoga

 Developed by former wrestling champ Diamond Dallas Page, DDP yoga is a mix of traditional yoga and bodyweight exercises that has already turned around lives (one army vet who was told he’d never walk unaided again now runs – yes, runs).
-Low impact and great for losing weight.
+Low impact and a great workout for losing weight.

-Enrol In Military-Style Fitness
+Enroll In Military-Style Fitness

 Run A Marathon